A-New-BellHope/bellhop/README.md

 # BELLHOP
-A mirror of the original FORTRAN BELLHOP underwater acoustics simulator, with some bugs fixed.
+A mirror of the original Fortran BELLHOP underwater acoustics simulator, with numerical properties and robustness improved and bugs fixed.

-# Impressum
+### Impressum

+Copyright (C) 2021-2022 The Regents of the University of California \
+c/o Jules Jaffe team at SIO / UCSD, jjaffe@ucsd.edu \
-Copyright (C) 2021 A-New-BellHope (Jules Jaffe team) Copyright (C) 1983-2020 Michael B. Porter
+Copyright (C) 1983-2020 Michael B. Porter

 This program is free software: you can redistribute it and/or modify